 Lebanese parliament sucks

 But in Lebanon’s case, the Lebanese themselves are contributing to the meltdown by suffering from a condition left behind by the French in 1943 called ‘delusions of adequacy,’ about where the country is right now and what it can and cannot afford.
-This third world country which can’t even afford full time cleaners in its international airports’ toilet, let alone provide water and electricity to its citizens, is entirely out of touch with the realities of its own state, financially.
+This third world country which can’t even afford full-time cleaners in its international airports’ toilet, let alone provide water and electricity to its citizens, is entirely out of touch with the realities of its own state, financially.
 It believes it is France, in the Arab world, with a few teething problems.
-Meanwhile, no one is looking at the cosmic, jaw dropping sums of money being drained from state coffers, towards, say, golden handshake pension payments of up to half a million dollars to retired generals.
+Meanwhile, no one is looking at the cosmic, jaw-dropping sums of money being drained from state coffers, towards, say, golden handshake pension payments of up to half a million dollars to retired generals.
 Yes, that’s $500,000 in some cases.
-Or, for that matter the Lebanese parliament itself which probably sucks a billion dollars a year in salaries of deputies, ex deputies, widows of deputies, daughters of deputies, many who draw salaries for their entire lives.
+Or, for that matter the Lebanese parliament itself which probably sucks a billion dollars a year in salaries of deputies, ex-deputies, widows of deputies, daughters of deputies, many who draw salaries for their entire lives.

 Pick up the phone, dude

-Lebanon’s current senate of motley gangsters who run the country don’t understand anything about governance or about how their own examples of looting has a trickle down effect.
+Lebanon’s current Senate of motley gangsters who run the country don’t understand anything about governance or about how their own examples of looting has a trickle-down effect.
 They simply have no clue of how to run a country and would probably argue that’s not what they were elected to do.
-But their gargantuan incompetence and corrupt practices are having an ebola-like effect on the public sector.
+But their gargantuan incompetence and corrupt practices are having an Ebola-like effect on the public sector.

 When you telephone a government ministry here no one answers the phone.
-Entire ministries have become self ingratiating incorporations for personal profit – with even the very ministry itself responsible for routing out corruption, being mired in graft allegations around public contracts, my own investigations have revealed.
+Entire ministries have become self ingratiating incorporations for personal profit – with even the very ministry itself responsible for rooting out corruption, being mired in graft allegations around public contracts, my own investigations have revealed.

 A revolution…and C.H.I.P.S.

 What is required is a velvet revolution which is what we’re heading towards, before the corrupt elite cut some slack and look at some of these problems.
-Yet remarkably there are other means to save Lebanon’s economic crisis, which is simply to install law and order – a cash rich rational which EU countries learnt put billions in the coffers of the central bank.
-Lebanon’s roads are literally teaming with thousands of illegal cars, eclipsed only by scores of thousands of traffic offences carried out each day, unchallenged.
+Yet remarkably there are other means to save Lebanon’s economic crisis, which is simply to install law and order – a cash-rich rational which EU countries learnt put billions in the coffers of the central bank.
+Lebanon’s roads are literally teaming with thousands of illegal cars, eclipsed only by scores of thousands of traffic offenses carried out each day, unchallenged.
 This is a country which practically invented dangerous driving and made it a national sport on YouTube.
 When you shout at someone on the highway “you’re driving like a lunatic!” the response is one of bewilderment from the speeding buffoon juggling with his WhatsApp, who’s having a row with his large bosomed girlfriend and trying to run other annoying motorists off the road by tailgating them in his lane, all at the same time.

 The roads themselves could easily provide the missing $5 billion dollars the country needs to plug the gap between a functioning state or a failed one.
 The fact that the powerful leaders don’t crack down on road traffic offences and reap the considerable revenue which is there for the taking makes me suspicious of their motives.
-Do these individuals have a vested interest in country’s economy collapsing?
+Do these individuals have a vested interest in the country’s economy collapsing?
 For some of them, this is surely the case.
 But for others, it’s simply a matter of being numpties who aren’t even good at being greedy and corrupt in the first place.
 They just don’t have the vision of the revenue out there which needs to be skimmed.
 What’s wrong with these people?
 Haven’t they seen The Sopranos?

 If you're interested in writing for International Policy Digest - please send us an email via firstname.lastname@example.org